Dr. David Nawrocki

 industry.
 When you go to CRSP, you want to make sure that each stock

 one from each industry.
 Download to disk.
-Use MBASE90 to select stocks.
+Use MBASE97 program EQUITY to select stocks.

 All five parts have to be completed to be considered a complete paper.